rmadhira86/w251-finalproject/README.md

 # W251 Final Project
 ## Manohar Madhira, Ryan Murphy, Napoleon Paxton,  Joe Villasenor

+## Development process
+Each participant works in their branch and submits a pull request for merging with Main branch.
+We should not push code directly into `main` branch.
+This best practice allows all of us to work simultaneously without overwriting each others code.
+This also reduces merge effort at the end of the project.
+Strongly recommend using Visual Studio Code (VSC) for development.

+Typical dev process would be:
+1. Create a branch using
+    -   GIT CLI `git checkout -b <branch name>`
+    -   VSC  **Source Control > Branch > Create Branch From**

+2. Make your changes.
+Once changes are done, and preliminary run complete, commit and push changes to branch.
+    -   GIT CLI: `git add <files>`, `git commit -m "<message>"`, `git push`
+    -   VSC  **Source Control**.
+Then Add the files using +.
+Enter a message and press Ctrl+Enter to commit.
+Use **Source Control > Pull, Push > Push** to push changes.

+3. Once all changes are successful, On GitHub.com create Pull Request
+4. Preferably, have another team member review and merge

 ## Project Structure
 The project structure is created based on `cookiecutter` folder structure for Machine Learning as documented [here](https://medium.com/analytics-vidhya/folder-structure-for-machine-learning-projects-a7e451a8caaa)